crschmidt/cpp.ebikelibrary.org/content/buy-yours/_index.md

     [subreddit](https://reddit.com/r/ebikes), and Facebook groups for
     many popular e-bike makers.
 Of course, take anything you read online with a grain of salt.
 * Figure out maintenance.
-Many bike shops in the Charlottesville area will do mechanical work on e-bikes, like adjusting your brakes or doing a tune-up.
+Many bike shops in the Cambridge/Somerville area will do mechanical work on e-bikes, like adjusting your brakes or doing a tune-up.
 But they may not be able to work on the electronics in your e-bike.
 Ask a bike shop if they'll work on the e-bike you're